colinpriest/bank-complaint-handling-fairness/documentation/html_report_specifications.md

 Result 5: Disadvantage Ranking by Gender and by Zero-Shot/N-Shot

-#### Section 4: Ethnicity Bias
+#### Sub-Tab 2.4: Ethnicity Bias

-Result 1: Mean Tier by Gender and by Zero-Shot/N-Shot
+Result 1: Mean Tier by Ethnicity and by Zero-Shot/N-Shot

 Result 2: Tier Distribution by Ethnicity and by Zero-Shot/N-Shot